 Imagine the financial impact that taxation on legalized gambling could make.

-The Georgia Lottery Corporation is also responsible for the approval and issuance of licenses for COAMs, the Coin Operated Amusement Machines that operate as somewhat of a quasi-slot machine apparatus.
+The Georgia Lottery Corporation is also responsible for the approval and issuance of licenses for Coin Operated Amusement Machines.
+These COAMs operate as somewhat of a quasi-slot machine apparatus.
 COAMs delivered a record profit for the 2021 fiscal year, bringing in $1.5 billion in profits.

 Georgia Lottery benefits from a lack of competition